anneemorgan/anneemorgan.github.io/index.md

 **Research is like detective work.** Each new lead builds on the accumulated knowledge that came before it.
 Librarians, archivists, and other information workers play a vital role in this process of search and discovery.

-My undergraduate education at Truman State University immersed me in historical research.
-My graduate education in the Information Studies program at the University of Texas at Austin, in addition to various positions in libraries and archives, pulled me towards supporting research and access to knowledge.
+I have a Bachelor of Arts in History from Truman State University and a Master of Science in Information Studies from the University of Texas at Austin.
+My undergraduate education immersed me in historical research.
+My graduate education, in addition to various positions in libraries and archives, pulled me towards supporting research and access to knowledge.

-As an information worker, I aim to facilitate scholarship and learning.
+As an information worker, my goal is to facilitate scholarship and learning.
 Accordingly, I've gained experience with archival processing, cataloging, data analysis, digitization, and metadata management.
+I've also worked in a wide variety of settings, including academic and digital libraries, archives, a museum, and a research institute.

 I edit Wikipedia articles in my spare time.